asmaa-salah-ibrahim/oop-using-cpp/README.md

 Because pass by value itself creates a copy.

-That would recursively call Copy Constructor infinitely.
+That would recursively call the Copy Constructor infinitely.

 Why const?